Banned Thai opposition party relaunches with new name – DW – 08/09/2024

 Natthaphong, a former cloud computing executive, was one of 143 MPF lawmakers who survived the ban on the party.

-Popular former chief Pita Limjaroenrat, along with several other party leaders, was banned from politics for 10 years.
+Popular former chief Pita Limjaroenrat and several other party leaders were banned from politics for 10 years.

 Pita led the party to victory in 2023, but the MPF's conservative rivals were able to block it from forming a government.